 3 Commission's reasons

-In assessing the rule change request, the Commission has considered the requirements set out in the NEL.
-As identified in section 2, the Commission has determined that a more preferable rule should be made.
-This section sets out the Commission's reasons for proposing to make the draft rule and key features of the draft rule.
+The Commission has assessed the rule change request and considered the requirements set out in the NEL.
+For the reasons detailed below, the Commission has determined that a rule should be made.

 3.1 Assessment of issues